 There are tons of opportunities for you on social media – so don’t play alone wolf.

-Don’t get exhausted thinking of number of social platforms you see.
-A better strategy for a blogger is to focus on just a one or two networks.
+Don’t get exhausted thinking of several social platforms you see.
+A better strategy for a blogger is to focus on just one or two networks.

 But why social media for bloggers?